JakubNer/autokey-autohotkey-vim-nav/README.md

 `1,2,3,4,5`

-To memorize an application window hold CAPS LOCK then press SPACE, then hold SHIFT and tap one of the above keys.
+To memorize an application window hold CAPS LOCK then press SPACE and tap one of the above keys.

 You can memorize many applications to the same button and cycle through them.

-To cycle/recall an application window hold CAPS LOCK then press SPACE, then single, double, or triple tap the corresponding key.
+To cycle/recall an application window hold CAPS LOCK + ALT tap the corresponding key repeatedly until you land on the desires open app.

 To reset a keybinding so that no applications are bound to it simply hold CAPS LOCK then pres TAB, then tap one of the above keys.